bwin/aspm/README.md

 # Install specific module and save as dependency in package.json
 aspm install sqlite3 --save

+# Install specific module in a specific version and save as dependency in package.json
+aspm install sqlite3@3.0.4 --save

+# Install multiple module and save as dependency in package.json
+aspm install sqlite3 async --save

 # Install module from tarball
 # In contrast to npm you have to specify the module name here too.
 aspm install sqlite3 --tarball https://github.com/mapbox/node-sqlite3/archive/master.tar.gz --target 0.19.5 --arch ia32